NanoBillion/gallant/README.md

    font file" popup.
 2. Windows wants a scalable outline font.
 A bitmap-only TrueType font file is invalid.
-I have yet to find an automated way, preferably with `fontforge` script commands, to add an outline font.
+I have yet to find an automated way, preferably with `fontforge` script commands, to add an outline font with a square pixel for each pixel.

 ### Is there a gallant.fon for Windows?